1BobC/domex-6/README.md

-"In jscript.js complete up to udemy 49 getting and setting attributes Add jscriptA.js for udemy 50 changing CSS styles on" "Add stylesheet.CSS for udemy 51 addng and removing classes" "Complete udemy 52 in jscriptA.js and start 53"
+"In jscript.js complete up to udemy 49 getting and setting attributes Add jscriptA.js for udemy 50 changing CSS styles on" "Add stylesheet.CSS for udemy 51 addng and removing classes" "Complete udemy 52 in jscriptA.js and start 53" "Complete #53 events eg click and #54 creating and deleting elements Create jscriptB.js for #55 event bubbling and delegation"